'Very surprised' Napier couple discovers they've won $5m Lotto prize

 Napier officially has a new multi-millionaire couple after the $5m Lotto winning ticket was claimed.

-The couple, who purchased their winning ticket from Onekawa's Andrew Spence Pharmacy, were the last of the ten winners of last weeks $50m Powerball jackpot to come forward.
+The couple, who purchased their winning ticket from Onekawa's Andrew Spence Pharmacy, were the last of the ten winners of last week's $50m Powerball jackpot to come forward.

 A Lotto spokeswoman confirmed the prize was claimed by a "very surprised, but delighted" couple over the weekend.